ZenGo-X/signature-simulation/eip/eip.md

 ## Backwards Compatibility

-for non-supporting contracts the wallets will default to showing whatever they are showing today
+For non-supporting contracts the wallets will default to showing whatever they are showing today.
+Non-supporting wallets will not call this function and will default to showing whatever they are showing today.

 ## Test Cases